 What’s most important, though, is that instead of building communication capabilities from scratch, you can focus on tailoring customer experiences.
 Let’s see how it can be done using the Twilio Voice API.

 Generally, Twilio interacts with an application through webhooks or Voice API.
 Your Twilio phone number can be configured to point to your application’s URL.
 When Twilio receives a call or SMS, it will send caller data/inputs and other required information as a request to the URL specified in that phone number’s configuration.

+This is how customer communication automation is built.
 Request parameters contain the following required fields:

 Twilio-generated unique identifier for the call

 Your Twilio account ID (34 characters long and starting with the letters AC)

 The call initiator's phone number or client identifier